Feeling less energetic at this time of year?

 Exercise, sleep, vitamins, stress management - we’ve heard it all before, but even when you think you’ve done it all right, there can be those days when our energy levels don’t show up for us.

-Emerging research suggests that red light therapy, an innovative tool that supports cellular energy production, could be the mitochondria's new best friend.
+Emerging research suggests that red light therapy could be our mitochondria's new best friend.

 How does light power up the mitochondria?